 We welcome you to our Community.

 The 3-Month Minimum Stay Required, inclusive of:

 90 days of friendship and fellowship

 3 family recovery sessions

 3 community Pizza/Movie nights

-*Our average length of stay is just under 10 months and residents are welcome (and encouraged) to remain at RCOSA as long as they wish/need.
+*Our average length of stay is just over 10 months and residents are welcome (and encouraged) to remain at RCOSA as long as they wish/need.

 Pricing for the 3-month minimum requirement:

 Included in our prices are the following: 2 group recovery sessions per week, one in-house Self-Help meeting per week, all utilities, cable, wireless internet,washer/dryer, cleaning supplies, other household essentials, and some of the best fellowship around.
 There are additional fees for drug and alcohol screening, any necessary reporting or documentation,and individual and family recovery sessions- which can be discussed during interviews and/or intake.